 For treatments like an egg white mask (more on that), you need to use the product immediately after making it.
 Other recipes, like moisturizers, may need to be kept in the fridge.
 They certainly should not be treated like drug-store lotions that can be kept in a cupboard for weeks or months.
 There are a lot of remedies commonly practiced in almost every household, and not every one of them works.

 Here is a list of 7 DIY skincare beauty tips which are every beautician’s nightmare.

 Coconut oil is a popular DIY skincare ingredient because of its anti-inflammatory and anti-bacterial properties.
 However, thick oils like these tend to block pores which might lead to breakouts in the long run.
-You can have the same hydrating effect without the blockage of pores with Indulge facial cream.
+You can have the same hydrating effect without the blockage of pores with hydrating cream.

-Honey can contain bacterial spore.
-Leaving honey on skin for a long period of time can be dangerous.
+Honey can contain a bacterial spore.
+Leaving honey on the skin for a long period can be dangerous.
 It is advisable to rinse it off as soon as possible.

 Over-aggressive steaming can leave the skin dry and irritated, make sure to regulate the temperature of the steam.
 We have all heard of collagen and it is a known fact that heat can slowly break and tear apart this protein.
 When collagen breaks it causes wrinkles and fine lines which happen to be signs of aging.

 Although toothpaste can bring down the inflammation temporarily but it will leave dark spots and marks behind.
 A typical toothpaste contains peroxide and baking soda (bad pH for skin, really bad).
 Peroxide is toxic to skin and is only used to clean wounds when they appear for the first time.
 Well, in a nutshell, toothpaste is not designed for leave-on topical application.